Technigo/project-music-releases/README.md

 # 'New Releases' music site built using React 🎼 🎵

 In this project I use React components to build a page which shows new album and single releases.

-All the content I use in this project is saved in the data.json file.
+Data I use is an API response from Spotify which contains data for 50 recent releases.

 ## In this project, you will find: